So I am interested, how do I know if BOB is right for me and how do I join?

 - The Club reserves the right to withdraw membership of any member who behaves in a manner that may bring the Club or the sport into disrepute.

 - Mountain biking is a potentially hazardous and strenuous sport.
 You are a member of BOB because you are an enthusiast but do not ride beyond your level of ability and endurance.
 Come equipped with suitable clothing, spares, refreshment and, if possible, a mobile phone.
 Also bring a telephone contact list and some money for emergencies.

-- The CTC rules require us to have a list of ‘Leaders’ and this is kept by the Committee.
+- The Cycling UK rules require us to have a list of ‘Leaders’ and this is kept by the Committee.
 Every official Club ride should have a leader.
 If there is no leader on any part of the ride it is then deemed to be an unofficial ride.

-- A toolkit/spares should always be carried and include, as a minimum: inner tube(s) and puncture repair kit, tyre levers, pump, brake pads, allen keys and spanners or multi-tool, a gear cable (inner), chain link extractor, a few spare joining links to suit your chain and a few cable ties.
+- A toolkit/spares should always be carried and include, as a minimum: inner tube(s) and puncture/tubeless repair kit, pump, brake pads, allen keys or multi-tool, a few spare joining links to suit your chain and a few cable ties are also a great idea.
 In the darker months you should also carry ‘get-home’ lights – front and rear.